zircon-tech/awesome-zircon/README.md

 ## Awesome Zircon 🕶️

-Awesome Zircon is a source of information, tools and resources created by and for the ZirconTeam
+Awesome Zircon is a source of information, tools and resources created by and for the [ZirconTech](https://zircon.tech) Team

 ### How to use this repo